quantumlib/Cirq/docs/ionq/jobs.md

 sorting is that the IonQAPI only returns statistics about the results, i.e. what count of results were 0 and what count were 1 (or if you are measuring multiple qubits the counts of the different outcome bit string outcomes).
-In order to make this compatible with Cirq's notition of `cirq.Result`, these are then converted into raw results with the exactly correct number of results (in lexical order).
+In order to make this compatible with Cirq's notion of `cirq.Result`, these are then converted into raw results with the exactly correct number of results (in lexical order).
 In other words, the measurement results are not in an order corresponding to the temporal order of the measurements.

-When calling run, one will need to include the number of `repetitions` or shots for the given circuit.
+When calling run, you will need to include the number of `repetitions` or shots for the given circuit.
 In addition, if there is no `default_target` set on the service, then a `target` needs to be specified.
 Currently the supported targets are `qpu` and `simulator`.